JDarwind/PortableConfigurationManager/README.md

 ## Disclaimer
 This is an alpha version of the library.
-I do not take any responsibility for damages to persons and third party cores deriving from the use of this library
+I do not take any responsibility for damages to persons and third party things deriving from the use of this library

 ## Features